10 important milestones that shape your life story

 5. First job or career experience

-Suddenly, you were no longer just someone going through school or navigating life’s early stages; you were part of something bigger.
-You quickly learned what it meant to show up, take responsibility, and navigate the inevitable missteps.
+You weren’t just a student or a person going through the early stages of life anymore; you were part of something bigger.
+You learned quickly what it meant to show up, take charge, and deal with the mistakes that would happen.

 For Richard from the UK, his first job experience was transforming.